 After the falling edge of /CS, the bus master can issue a READ op-code.
-Following this instruction is a two-byte address value.
-The upper 5-bits of the address are ignored.
-In total, the 11-bits specify the address of the first byte of the read operation.
+This op-code must include the address MSB.
+It is followed by a single byte address value.
+In total, the 9-bits specify the address of the first byte of the read operation.
 After the op-code and address are complete, the SI line is ignored.
 The bus master issues 8 clocks, with one bit read out for each.
 Addresses are incremented internally as long as the bus master continues to issue clocks.
-If the last address of 7FFh is reached, the counter will roll over to 000h.
+If the last address of 1FFh is reached, the counter will roll over to 000h.
 Data is read MSB first.
 The rising edge of /CS terminates a READ op-code operation.
 A read operation is shown in Figure 10.